I’ve heard BT are guaranteeing strong Wi-Fi signal in every room and I’d like to know how it works, and how expensive it is.

 There’s nothing more frustrating than a patchy Wi-Fi connection.

 Indeed, if you run a business from home, stream movies or play games online, a strong signal is especially important.
-But for those who live in a large home or a cottage with dense walls, the chances of a sturdy connection, in every room of the house, are pretty low.
+But for those who live in a large home or a cottage with dense walls, a sturdy connection in every room of the house is hard to come by.

-Luckily, BT has created Complete Wi-Fi which, according to the network giant, will put an end to shoddy Wi-Fi spots once and for all.
+Luckily, BT has created Complete Wi-Fi which, according to the network giant, will put an end to patchy Wi-Fi once and for all.
 But is this just more bluster from a big network?

 Let’s take a look…